Are Acorns Poisonous to Dogs? – Signs of a Medical Emergency

 • Alternative Chew Toys: Provide safe, dog-friendly chew toys to keep them engaged and deter them from chewing on natural hazards like acorns.

-Even with the best precautions, emergencies can happen.
-Here’s how to be prepared:
+Even with the best measures of prevention and protection, emergencies can pop up.
+Here’s how to come prepared:

 Emergency Kit

-Have a dog-specific emergency kit ready, including items like a first aid kit, your vet’s contact information, and a list of emergency vet clinics.
+Have a dog-specific emergency pack near you, which includes gadgets like a first useful resource kit, your vet’s contact records, and a listing of emergency vet clinics.

 Quick Response Plan